thinkshout/thinkshout/blog/_posts/2015-11-17-up-and-running-part-1.md

 ##Creating a Theme##

-This will be covered in our next post - Up and Theming with Drupal 8
+This will be covered in our next post: "Up and Theming with Drupal 8."

 ##Disclaimer##